|

 readings

-simplest recordings are taken using just a meter and a steel
+taken using a meter and a steel tape measure, ruler or measuring

-tape measure, ruler or measuring stick.
-The end of the tape
+stick.
+The end of the tape measure is positioned at the

-of the lamp, and the meter is positioned so that the sensor
+surface of the tube or face of the lamp, and the meter is

-is at the required distance from the light.
+positioned so that the sensor is at the required distance

 Because